h3nd3r/nutrition_pro/user/user_record.md

 - **2024-09-29:** Client is interested in Indian cuisine and would like to see recipes inspired by it.
 - **2024-09-29:** Client has chicken thighs available and may be interested in recipes that incorporate them.
 - **2024-09-29:** Client does not like iceberg lettuce and would like to skip it in future meal suggestions.
+- **2024-10-05:** Client is looking for meal suggestions based on the ingredients available in their pantry.
+- **2024-10-05:** Client has rice, pasta, and oil available and may be interested in recipes that incorporate these ingredients.
+- **2024-10-05:** Client likes raspberries and pineapple and would like to incorporate them into their meals.
+- **2024-10-05:** Client likes yellow peaches and would like to incorporate them into their meals.

 ## Chat Records
 - **Nutrition goal:** 2024-09-29.
 Client would like to lose weight.